appcelerator-archive/amp-pilot/README.md

  ### logs files

- optionaly regarding the $AMPPILOT_STARTUPLOGSIZE and $AMPPILOT_ROTATELOGSIZE, amp-pilot creates logs files in $AMPPILOT_LOGDIRECTORY in case of log chain failure
+ Optionaly amp-pilot creates logs files locally in $AMPPILOT_LOGDIRECTORY in case of global log chain failure

- To get this logs, enter the following docker commands: if $AMPPILOT_LOGDIRECTORY=/usr/src/app/log

- * to get the first AMPPILOT_STARTUPLOGSIZE MB of logs
-    * docker exec [container name/id] cat /usr/src/app/log/startup.log
-    * when maximum size of startup.log is reached, amp-pilot stops to write logs in it.
- * to get the last AMPPILOT_ROTATELOGSIZE MB of logs
-    * docker exec [container name/id] cat /usr/src/app/log/current.log
-    * when maximum size of current.log is reached, current.log is moved to previous.log and a new current.log is created
- * to get the previous AMPPILOT_ROTATELOGSIZE MB of logs (just before the current.log ones)
-    * docker exec [container name/id] cat /usr/src/app/log/previous.log
+ if $AMPPILOT_STARTUPLOGSIZE > 0, then amp-pilot creates a startup.log file containing both amp-pilot and app mate logs until the size of the file reachs $AMPPILOT_STARTUPLOGSIZE MB and then amp-pilot stops to add logs in this file.

+if $AMPPILOT_ROTATELOGSIZE > 0, then amp-pilot create a rotatelogs in current.log and previous.log files containing both amp-pilot and app mate log.
+It feed first current.log.
+When the size of current.log reachs $AMPPILOT_ROTATELOGSIZE MB then it moves current.log to previous.log and set current.log empty in order to to continue to store logs

+Then with both current.log and previous.log you have up the $AMPPILOT_ROTATELOGSIZE *2 MB of the last logs.

+### install

+to instal amp-pilot in a alpine container, add these in the Dockerfile:

+ENV AMPPILOT=1.0.0
+RUN curl -Lo /tmp/amp-pilot.alpine.tgz https://github.com/appcelerator/amp-pilot/releases/download/$AMPPILOT/amp-pilot.alpine-$AMPPILOT.tgz
+RUN tar xvz -f /tmp/amp-pilot.alpine.tgz && mv ./amp-pilot.alpine /bin/

+#### future

+Handle Docker 1.12 healthcheck